 To us, this was more about an exit strategy for Good than anything else.
 The market for an IPO just cooled due to stock market downturns, so given that, this was as good of a time as any to sell.
 For the market and for customers, this move is a win.
 Given the strengths of both firms, they immediately become a security powerhouse that will be hard to beat.

-With the Mobile Compute Devices outnumbering PCs by almost a 9 to 1 ratio, the need to manage mobile devices, mobile Apps, data and content is a challenge that isn’t going away.
-The combined entity of Good and Blackberry will have strong appeal in a world that features cyber attacks and cyber espionage as a daily occurrence..
+With mobile compute devices outnumbering PCs by almost a 9 to 1 ratio, the need to manage mobile devices, mobile apps, data, and content is a challenge that isn’t going away.
+The combined entity of Good and Blackberry will have strong appeal in a world that features cyber attacks and cyber espionage as a daily occurrence.

-For regulated industries, such as Government, Aerospace and Banking and Insurance, this deal is one that will garner a lot of attention.
-Good and Blackberry have many mutual customers and since Good secures many iOS and Android Devices, this deal gives Blackberry a much broader offering.
+For regulated industries such as government, aerospace, banking, and insurance, this deal is one that will garner a lot of attention.
+Good and Blackberry have many mutual customers and since Good secures many iOS and Android devices, this deal gives Blackberry a much broader offering.

 There is still more consolidation in EMM to come.
-This move raises questions about some of the remaining independents EMM providers, such as MobileIron.
-Given the huge shift to IOT, we expect to see many more moves as the market for connected devices and the apps that manage them continue to grow.
+This move raises questions about some of the remaining independent EMM providers, such as MobileIron.
+Given the huge shift to IoT, we expect to see many more moves as the market for connected devices and the apps that manage them continue to grow.

-Note: I’ll be discussing all of this in my Mobile 2020 Scenario Presentation at IT Dev Connections in Las Vegas.
-It isn’t too late to join me and 1500 others at the Aria Resort September 14-17th.
+Note: I’ll be discussing all of this in my Mobile 2020 Scenario presentation at IT Dev Connections in Las Vegas.
+It isn’t too late to join me and 1,500 others at the Aria Resort September 14th to 17th.